aravindhb4/feedreader-testing/README.md

 To do test automation using Jasmine on the Feed reader website to ensure its functionalities are working.

+### Using the application
+* Download the files and open *index.html*.
+* Jasmine test suite results can be seen below the blog.
+* If they all are green, then our test cases are satisfied.
+* Below are the tests in *feedreader.js* file.

 ### Tests Done

 ###### Rss Feeds